johnrom/formik/docs/overview.md

 ## The Gist

+The essence of Formik is a combination of form state and an API to access and update that state.
+It provides a combination of React Hooks and Context to allow developers to create reusable components to access and manage that state.

-Formik keeps track of your form's state and then exposes it plus a few reusable methods and event handlers (`handleChange`, `handleBlur`, and `handleSubmit`) to your form via `props`. `handleChange` and `handleBlur` work exactly as expected--they use a `name` or `id` attribute to figure out which field to update.
+Formik keeps track of your form's state and then exposes it via variety of hooks plus a few reusable methods and event handlers (`handleChange`, `handleBlur`, and `handleSubmit`) to your form via `props`. `handleChange` and `handleBlur` work exactly as expected--they use a `name` or `id` attribute to figure out which field to update.

 ```jsx
 import React from 'react';